Trump impeachment goes to Senate, testing his sway over GOP

 In a Monday evening scene reminiscent of just a year ago — Trump is now the first president twice impeached — the lead prosecutor from the House, this time Rep. Jamie Raskin of Maryland, stood before the Senate to read the House resolution charging “high crimes and misdemeanors.”

-Earlier, Senate Majority Leader Chuck Schumer said failing to conduct the trial would amount to a “get-out-jail-free card” for other officials accused of wrongdoing on their way out the door.
+Earlier, Senate Majority Leader Chuck Schumer said failing to conduct the trial would amount to a “get-out-jail-free card” for others accused of wrongdoing on their way out the door.

-Republicans appear more eager to argue over trial process than the substance of the impeachment case against Trump, he said, perhaps to avoid casting judgment on the former president's “role in fomenting the despicable attack” on the Capitol.
+Republicans appear more eager to argue over trial process than the substance of the case, he said, perhaps to avoid casting judgment on Trump's “role in fomenting the despicable attack” on the Capitol.

 On Monday, it was learned that Chief Justice John Roberts is not expected to preside at the trial, as he did during Trump’s first impeachment, potentially affecting the gravitas of the proceedings.
 The shift is said to be in keeping with protocol because Trump is no longer in office.